jeffreylindsey/AdventOfCode2024/README.md

 Had to run this one on an optimized Release build, because Debug was taking too long.
 But it works, and I passed part 2!

+### December 26th

+#### Day 8: Resonant Collinearity

+First step is deciding how I want to load the data.
+Tiles like day 4, or positions like day 6?
+Positions makes more sense for this one.

+Next step is to get all the pairs of antennas for each frequency.
+I'm tempted to create a range factory that generates a range of all unique pairs from a given range, but that feels like more work than it's worth right now.
+Might be an interesting exercise for later though.

+Part 1 done and passed on the first try!

+Things I've learned or refreshed in this exercise:

+* `std::multimap`
+* `std::ranges::subrange`
+* `std::ranges::range_value_t`
+* `std::next`